tencent cloud

 $routing_keys[$x]

-Routing key bound to the consumer message queue, which is also the message routing rule and can be obtained in the Binding Key column in the binding list in the console.
+Routing Key supported by TDMQ for RabbitMQ.
+The Routing Key bound to the consumer message queue is the routing rule for messages and can be obtained from the Binding Key column of the binding relationship list in the console.

 Note:

-For the complete sample code and other use cases, see Demo or RabbitMQ Tutorials.
+For the complete example or other usage methods, see Demo or RabbitMQ Tutorials.

 Was this page helpful?